 Polk Street is the North-South route in San Francisco for people on bikes, but is also notoriously dangerous.
 That’s why Polk Street is an essential part of Connecting the City, our vision for a network of bikeways linking our city’s neighborhoods.

 Despite its importance, bicycle infrastructure on this corridor remains woefully inadequate and plans for future changes do not include a continuous and protected bike lane in both directions.
 That’s why we continue advocating for better bikeways along the whole length of Polk Street.
-We won a huge victory earlier this year when the three lower blocks of Polk Street gained a protected and green contraflow bikeway, but much remains to be done to make this critical corridor safe for everyone.
+We won a huge victory in 2014 when the three lower blocks of Polk Street gained a protected and green contraflow bike lane and yet another victory this year when the SFMTA Board of Directors voted for protected bike lanes from McAllister to Pine, but much remains to be done to make this critical corridor safe for everyone.

 Our members lead the vanguard for a safer Polk Street, but many organizations have also taken up the cause.
 San Francisco’s Vision Zero Coalition – and Folks for Polk in particular – have added their voices to the call for a more livable corridor and are key allies in our mission to improve this important corridor in 2015.

 Do you know an organization, business or school on or near Polk Street that wants to help shape the city’s final design?
 Email us and find out how to get involved!